AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * A person can have any number of tags (including 0)
 * All other fields are compulsory
 * When a student is initialised, *by default* :
-  1. the student has not paid for any lesson(refer to track for more info)
+  1. The student has not paid for any lesson(refer to track for more info)
-  2. the student does not have any lesson (refer to addLesson for more info)
+  2. The student does not have any lessons (refer to addLesson for more info)
   3. If `edu/` is omitted, the education level defaults to `UNKNOWN`.

 Examples: